 To access Planner, Altosio needs:

 - An admin consent to use the Altosio Azure Active Directory Application from your tenant.
 This requires a Global Admin account to grant the admin consent.

 - Your tenant’s domain.
 This could be either your commercial domain “company.com” or your M365 vanity domain “tenant.onmicrosoft.com”.

 - A migration account (email and password).
 This account does not need any admin privileges or roles.
 It simply needs a valid license that allows it to access Microsoft Teams. (an E3 license for example).
 We recommend that you create a dedicated user for your migration (firstname.lastname@example.org for example) that can be deleted after the migration.

 Each board migration consumes a Standard Planner migration license.
-The license is automatically allocated to the board and will get burnt as soon as the Planner gets created in the target.
+The license is automatically allocated to the board and will get burnt as soon as the Asana project gets created in the target.

 The license is board based and does not depend on the number of users, tasks or attachments there are in the board.

 The migration supports delta passes, which means that you restart the migration several times and it would still consume the same license that was originally assigned to it.